 (D) An amount equal to the coverage requirements of the loan.
 This requirement is the product of the coverage factor times the debt service due in that year on the CWSRF loan.
-The coverage factor used must correspond to the coverage factor and reserve percentage set selected by the Borrower from subsection (d) of this section.
+The coverage factor used must correspond to the coverage factor and reserve percentage selected by the borrower from subsection (2)(d) of this section.

-(E) Amounts required to provide coverage on prior lien obligations or new lien obligations the Borrower may incur that the Department determines are inadequately secured or otherwise may adversely affect the ability of the Borrower to repay the CWSRF loan.

-(c) Contain a reserve provision requiring the Borrower to maintain a pledged reserve that is dedicated to the payment of the CWSRF loan and meets the following requirements:
+(c) Include a debt service reserve provision requiring the borrower to maintain a pledged reserve dedicated to the CWSRF loan payment and that meets the following requirements:

-(A) The loan reserve must be maintained in an amount that is at least equal to the product of the reserve percentage shown in subsection (d) of this section times one half the average annual debt service during the repayment period based on the repayment schedule or revised repayment schedule in the loan agreement.
-The reserve percentage selected from subsection (d) of this section must correspond to the coverage factor selected for the CWSRF loan.
+(A) The debt service reserve must be maintained in an amount at least equal to the product of the reserve percentage listed in subsection (2)(d) of this section times one half the average annual debt service during the repayment period based on the repayment schedule or revised repayment schedule in the loan agreement.
+The reserve percentage selected from subsection (2)(d) of this section must correspond to the coverage factor selected for the CWSRF loan.

-(B) Loan reserves may be funded with cash of the Borrower, a letter of credit, repayment guaranty or other third party commitment to advance funds that is satisfactory to the Department.
-If the Department determines that funding of the reserve as described above imposes an undue hardship on the Borrower, the Department may allow reserves to be funded with CWSRF loan proceeds.
+(B) A loan reserve may be funded with the borrower's cash, a letter of credit, repayment guaranty or other third party commitment to advance funds that is satisfactory to the department.
+If the department determines reserve funding imposes an undue hardship on the borrower, the department may allow reserves to be funded with CWSRF loan proceeds.

-(d) Comply with the one of the following sets of coverage factors and reserve percentages:
+(d) Comply with the one of the following coverage factors (net income to debt service) and reserve percentages (percentage of one-half the average annual debt service):

-Coverage Factor*--Reserve Percentage**

-Option 1: 1.05:1--100%

-Option 2: 1.15:1--75%

-Option 3: 1.25:1--50%

-Option 4: 1.35:1--25%

-*Net Income to Debt Service

-**Percentage of 1/2 the Average Annual Debt Service
+(A) 1.05:1-100 percent

+(B) 1.15:1-75 percent

+(C) 1.25:1-50 percent

+(D) 1.35:1-25 percent

-(e) Include a requirement for periodic rate review and adjustment of rates, if necessary, to ensure estimated revenues in subsequent years are sufficient.
+(e) Include a requirement for the borrower to conduct a periodic rate review and adjustment of rates, if necessary, to ensure estimated revenues in subsequent years are sufficient.

-(f) Include a requirement that if revenues fail to achieve the required rate level, the Borrower must promptly adjust rates and charges to assure future compliance with the rate requirements.
-The Department may determine that failure to adjust rates does not constitute a default if the Borrower transfers unencumbered resources in an amount equal to the revenue deficiency to the utility system that produces the revenues.
+(f) Include a requirement that if revenues fail to achieve the required rate level, the borrower must promptly adjust rates and charges to assure future compliance with the rate requirements.
+The department may determine that failure to adjust rates does not constitute a default if the borrower transfers unencumbered resources in an amount equal to the revenue deficiency to the utility system that generates the revenues.

-(g) Include a requirement that if the reserve account is depleted for any reason, the Borrower must take prompt action to restore the reserve to the required minimum amount.
+(g) Include a requirement that if the reserve account is depleted for any reason, the borrower must take prompt action to restore the reserve to the required minimum amount.

-(h) Include a requirement restricting additional debt appropriate to the financial condition of the Borrower.
+(h) Include a requirement restricting additional debt appropriate to the financial condition of the borrower.

-(i) Prohibit the Borrower from selling, transferring or encumbering any financial or fixed asset of the utility system that produces the pledged revenues if the Borrower is in violation of any CWSRF loan requirements, or if such sale, transfer or encumbrance may cause a violation of any CWSRF loan requirements.
+(i) Prohibit the borrower from selling, transferring or encumbering any financial or fixed asset of the utility system that produces the pledged revenues if the borrower is in violation of a CWSRF loan requirement, or if such sale, transfer or encumbrance may cause a violation of a CWSRF loan requirement.

-(3) Alternative Loans.
-The Department may authorize Alternative Loans for reasonable alternative methods of financing if the Borrower demonstrates to the satisfaction of the Department that:
+(3) Alternative loans.
+The department may authorize an alternative loan for a reasonable alternative financing method if the borrower demonstrates to the department's satisfaction that:

-(a) It may be unduly burdensome or costly to the Borrower to borrow money from the CWSRF through general obligation bonds, revenue bonds or a revenue-secured loan, as described in subsection (1)(a), (b) or (c) of this rule.
+(a) Borrowing money from the CWSRF through general obligation bonds, revenue bonds or a revenue-secured loan, as described in subsection (1)(a), (b) or (c) of this rule is unduly burdensome or costly to the borrower.